Who stays with us on our Inpatient Unit?

 Our multidisciplinary care teams will be able to support you in various ways related to both your physical condition and mental wellbeing, as well as assisting with any practical arrangements you’d like to address.

 People tend to stay with us for a few days, up to a few weeks.
-The length of stay depends on the individual, though the average is around 10 days.
+The length of stay depends on the individual, though the average is about 11 days.
 When you are discharged from our Inpatient Unit to return home, your future care is carefully planned with our hospice teams and other professionals in the local community.

 What is it like to stay on our Inpatient Unit?